 The selection advisory panel will assess each eligible application on its merits and compare it to other eligible applications.
-The selection advisory panel will also make recommendations to the decision maker on allocating projects across all eligible communities.
-The assessment will have three phases:
+The selection advisory panel will also make recommendations to the decision maker on allocating projects across all eligible communities and prioritising more disadvantaged and vulnerable communities.

+The assessment will have 4 phases: